FAQ

 Q: What are seating arrangements for men and women at events?

 Answer: Our seating is open.
 Feel free to sit where you are most comfortable!
 It is highly likely that breakout groups will be mix-gendered (and you can always opt out!).
+Our space features several types of seating options for your comfort.

 Q: Can I bring my children?